harmslab/pytc/docs/source/indiv_models/template.rst

 The Name of the Model
 ---------------------

-DIRECTIONS: Update the name of the model and change the following four lines
+DIRECTIONS: Update the name of the model and change the following.

 + A one sentence description of the model.
 + Contributed by: Jane Doe, [email, url, other info you wish to provide]